calebbramel/powershell-functions/Azure/Rotate-BasicAuthCredentials.md

 * User: The username for which the credentials are being rotated.

 # Requirements
+* PowerShell 7
 * `Az.ApiManagement` PowerShell Module
+* `Get-RandomPassword` Function
 * Contributor Access over API Manager
-* `Get-RandomPassword` Function

 # Usage
 To use the Rotate-BasicAuthCredentials function, define the parameters in a hash table and call the function with the hash table using splatting.